SuperOfficeDocs/superoffice-docs/user-guide/en/chat/admin/index.md

 ---
-uid: help-en-main
+uid: help-en-chat-admin
-title: chat main
+title: Chat administration
-description: chat main
+description: Chat administration
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: CRM/Service
+keywords: chat
-so.topic: help
+so.topic: concept
+so.user: admin
 language: en
 ---

-# Chat
+# Chat administration

 The **Chat** feature in SuperOffice allows your support agents and sales people to chat with customers, potential customers and other people via the chat widget/window on your web site.
 This feature can for instance be used for service/support and pre-sales, and it easily integrates with FAQ, documents/attachments and templates.
 The chat feature can be set up with multiple chat channels for different topics, such as technical support, product questions and sales support.